voxpupuli/puppet-catalog-diff-viewer/README.md

 var s3_bucketName = 'your-bucket-name';
 var s3_access_key = 'your-access-key';
 var s3_secret_key = 'your-secret-key';

+// if you selfhost a s3 engine or use a path within it: var s3_host = 'your.endpoint.example.com';
+var s3_bucketPathPrefix = '/yur/prefix';
+var s3_ForcePathStyle = true;
 ```

 With the docker image, you can use: